domoticz/domoticz/dzVents/documentation/README.md

 # History

 ## [3.0.0]
  - Add system-events triggers as option to the on = { ... } section.
-Scripts can now be triggered based on these system-events. start, stop, manualBackupFinished, dailyBackupFinished, hourlyBackupFinished, monthlyBackupFinished,
+Scripts can now be triggered based on these system-events:
+	 - start
+	 - stop
+	 - manualBackupFinished,
+	 - dailyBackupFinished
+	 - hourlyBackupFinished
+	 - monthlyBackupFinished

  - Add custom-events triggers as option to the on = { ... } section.
-You can now send an event trigger to start subscribed dzVents scripts. customEvents can be triggered by: dzVents domoticz.emitEvent(name, data ) command  (data = optional)
+You can now send an event trigger to start subscribed dzVents scripts. customEvents can be triggered by:
+	 - dzVents domoticz.emitEvent(name, data )  --  command  (data = optional)
-	JSON: json.htm?type=command&param=customevent&event=MyEvent&data=myData   ( data = optional )
+	 - JSON: json.htm?type=command&param=customevent&event=MyEvent&data=myData ( data = optional )
-	MQTT: {"command" : "customevent", "event" : "MyEvent" , "data" : "myData" }  ( data = opional )
+	 - MQTT: {"command" : "customevent", "event" :    "MyEvent" , "data" : "myData" } ( data = opt ional )
  - Add method  domoticz.emitEvent()
  - Add attribute `mode` to Evohome controller
  - Add option to dumpTable() and ([device][uservariable][scene][group].dump() to os file

 ## [2.5.7]
 - Add option checkFirst to switchSelector method